 With Covid-19 lockdowns, working from home has become the new norm.
 It’s highly probable that buyers who were previously looking to purchase in the larger cities will now be looking elsewhere.
 If you can work remotely, why not get more home for your money?

 For fun, we looked at TradeMe to see what a million dollars buys you in August 2020.
 The difference between the cities is… vast.

 It will come as little surprise to you that a million dollars doesn’t buy you a whole lot.
-For our largest city, you can get this 125sqm, 2 bedroom home in Point Chev.
+For our largest city, you can get this 150sqm, 3 bedroom home in Blockhouse Bay.
 The section is quite large at 880sqm but the state of the house points to the building representing a very small part of the million dollar valuation.

 You get a little more bang for your million bucks in Tauranga.
-The section is a little bigger at 481sqm, the floor area is almost double the size at 240sqm.
+The section is a little smaller at 432sqm, the house is in a significantly better state.
 It has 4 bedrooms and 2 bathrooms and is situated right in the very desirable Mount Maunganui area.

-At about the same floor size, a million dollars gets you a bit more than the Tauranga property.
+Although about the same floor size (147sqm), a million dollars gets you a bit more than the Tauranga property.
 This house has 5 bedrooms and is on a much larger 822sqm of land.
 It also has what Wellington excels at… views.

 As we move further down the country, a million dollars takes on a whole new meaning.
 Scroll up, look at that Auckland house again.
-Now realise that the same amount of money buys you an 898sqm section and this castle.
-The ad doesn’t say what the floor area is, but it has enough parking for 6 cars and the photos show enough living-room area to swing a cat.
+Now realise that the same amount of money buys you an 1,158sqm section and this mansion.
+Floor size is 380sqm with 4 bedrooms and 3 bathrooms and enough room to swing several cats.

-A million dollars buys you not one, not two but three flats in this very large property in Dunedin.
-With a total floor area of 390sqm, it is over 3 times the size of the Auckland property.
-The ad also tells of about a 10% return which I would also guess is about 3 times the Auckland property.
+Rental return is about 7% return which I would also guess is also about twice the Auckland property.
 Whether the long-run capital gains could match or even come near Auckland is the reason some will choose this villa and some will choose one of the others above.